Preparing for team development using Git

 * .iprof merge=NDMerge<br/>

-3. Execute the following command to set the placed .gitattributes file in the global environment.
+Run the following command to set the placed

-• Add the project file to be registered to the local repository, and commit/push it.
+- Add the project file to be registered to the local repository, and commit and push it.

-If you save in JSON format, you will be able to check the difference in text format.
+If you save in JSON format, you can check the differences in text format.

-When using Git, filenames may be garbled in the commit history of the repository.
+When using Git, file names may be garbled in the repository commit history.